“Governance and Institutions”

 Members of the Working Group:

-Dr. Christoph Aicher, Stephan Bartke, Dr. Silke Beck (Head), Nina Becker, Norman Bedtke, Alena Bleicher (Head), Dr. Jana Bovet, Martin David, Prof. Dr. Erik Gawel, Prof. Dr. Matthias Groß, Dr. Nina Hagemann, Prof. Dr. Bernd Hansjürgens, Christian Klassert, Prof. Dr. Bernd Klauer, Prof. Dr. Wolfgang Köck, Dr. Paul Lehmann, Torsten Masson, Nadine Pannicke, Christine Polzin, Alexandra Purkus, Dr. Felix Rauschmayer, Dr. Julian Rode, Dr. Christoph Schröter-Schlaack, Dr. Nona Schulte-Römer, Magdalena Wallkamm, Dr. Heidi Wittmer
+Dr. Christoph Aicher, Dr. Stephan Bartke, Dr. Silke Beck (Head), Nina Becker, Norman Bedtke, Alena Bleicher (Head), Dr. Jana Bovet, Dr. Martin David, Prof. Dr. Erik Gawel, Prof. Dr. Matthias Groß, Dr. Nina Hagemann, Prof. Dr. Bernd Hansjürgens, Christian Klassert, Prof. Dr. Bernd Klauer, Prof. Dr. Wolfgang Köck, Dr. Paul Lehmann, Nadine Pannicke, Christine Polzin, Alexandra Purkus, Dr. Felix Rauschmayer, Dr. Julian Rode, Dr. Christoph Schröter-Schlaack, Dr. Nona Schulte-Römer, Magdalena Wallkamm, Dr. Heidi Wittmer